RingierIMU/sdc-experiments-package/README.md

 ];
 ```

 The array keys are your running experiments, the array value is the `varaints` (optional).
 If you want to map a particular user group to a key.
-In the case of a recommendation engine, you can map user group to engine variant.
-If you don't need variants, you can just leava blank array
+In the case of a recommendation engine, you can map user groups to engine variants.
+If you don't need variants, you can just leave a blank array
 ```php
 return [
     'recommend' => [],